 Question: what happens when you use a serum with silicones followed by a moisturiser?

 A. Your moisturiser become useless.
-It can’t penetrate the barrier silicones leave on the skin.
+It can’t penetrate the barrier silicones leave on your skin.

 B. Your moisturiser is a smart cookie and easily penetrates through everything.
 Silicones are no match for it.